An Equisingular Specialisation of the Compactified Jacobian and its applications: Applications: Betti numbers and mixed Hodge numbers of the cohomologies of a compactified Jacobian

-In \cite[Section 5]{3} Bhosle and Parameswaran computed the Betti numbers of $\bar{J}_k$ by comparing the Betti numbers with that of the normalisation of $\bar{J}_k$ and using an induction on the genus of the nodal curve.
-Here we present much simpler way to compute the Betti numbers using the family $\mathcal J_k$.
+In \cite[Section 5]{3}, Bhosle and Parameswaran computed the Betti numbers of $\bar{J}_k$ by comparing the Betti numbers with that of the normalization of $\bar{J}_k$ and using induction on the genus of the nodal curve.
+Here, we discuss a different way to compute the Betti numbers using the family $\mathcal J_k$.
+We also compute the mixed Hodge numbers of $\bar{J}_k$.